Programming & Data Processing

 • Repeated elements (siblings with the same tag name) become JSON arrays.

-• Attributes are typically preserved using a naming convention such as a @ prefix or a dedicated _attributes key.
+• Attributes are usually kept using a naming convention like a @ prefix or a separate _attributes key.

-• Mixed content (text interspersed with child elements) requires special handling and may be represented with a #text key.
+• Mixed content (text mixed in with child elements) needs special handling and often ends up under a #text key.

 For example, this XML: